eyalh15/terns-project/README.md

 ### Notebook 3: Tracking Birds in one Scan
-This notebook processes a one scan output from the YOLO object detection to track individual birds across multiple images, creating a sequence of detected boxes for each bird.
+This notebook processes a one scan output from YOLO Object Detection to track individual birds across multiple images, creating a sequence of detected boxes for each bird.

 1. Navigate to the TrackingTerns directory.
+2. Specify both paths for input YOLO results (yolo_result_dir) and output results directory (tracker_result_dir) in the track_movie_runner.ini file.
+3. Specify the dates on which you want to track terns in the track_movie_runner.ini file.
+4. Open the track_movie_runner.ipynb notebook.
+5. Run all cells.

+### Notebook 4: Daily Count breeding birds
+This notebook processes multiple one-scan outputs to to track individual birds across different times and locations.
+Identifying birds that appear in the same location across different scans to detect breeding birds.
+It creates a sequence of bounding boxes across multiple scans for each bird.

+1. Navigate to the DecisionTreeClassifier directory.
 2. Specify paths for the input YOLO results (yolo_result_dir) and the output results directory (tracker_result_dir) in the track_movie_runner.ini file
 3. Specify the dates on which you want to track terns in the track_movie_runner.ini file.
-4. Open the yolo_runner.ipynb notebook, where you'll likely process the images for bird detection using YOLO.
+4. Open the daily_count_brooders.ipynb notebook.
 5. Run all cells.